🔍 공개 퀴즈 검색

 Which of these is a specific persuasive purpose?

-2. Talk about technology
+2. Talk about technology and society

-3. Write about school
+3. Write about school-related topics

 What does audience analysis involve?

-1. Knowing their names or identities
+1. Knowing audience members' names and identities

-2. Checking their age only
+2. Checking their age range and demographics

 3. Understanding who they are, what they know, believe, and care about ✓